-A: BASELINE testing is used to establish a benchmark score when a player is in his or her non-concussed or “normal” state.
+A: Baseline testing is used to establish a benchmark score when an athlete or patient is in their non-concussed or “normal” state.
 Ideally this should occur before the athletic season begins.
-This baseline test is good for up to two years.
-It should be noted that a BASELINE test does not evaluate your athlete for a concussion, identify past concussion(s), prevent future concussions or determine if your son or daughter is predisposed to a concussion.
+This baseline test is valid for up to two years.
+It should be noted that a BASELINE test does not evaluate your athlete for a concussion, identify past concussions, prevent future concussions or determine if the patient or athlete is predisposed to a concussion.

-Q: MY ATHLETE RECENTLY SUSTAINED A CONCUSSION, SHOULD HE OR SHE TAKE PART IN BASELINE TESTING?
+Q: MY CHILD RECENTLY SUSTAINED A CONCUSSION, SHOULD HE OR SHE TAKE PART IN BASELINE TESTING?

-Q: MY CHILD HAS TAKEN A BASELINE ImPACT ® TEST AND HAS NOW SUSTAINED A CONCUSSION.
-WHAT ARE OUR NEXT STEPS?
+Q: MY CHILD HAS TAKEN A BASELINE ImPACT® TEST AND HAS NOW SUSTAINED A CONCUSSION.
+WHAT ARE THE NEXT STEPS?

 Q: IF MY CHILD SUSTAINS A CONCUSSION, WILL THEIR POST-CONCUSSION TEST BE COVERED BY INSURANCE?

-A: Post-injury neurocognitive assessments are covered bu most major insurance plans, with the exception of the state of Illinois Medicaid plans.
-You will need to contact your individual health care provider to verify they accept your insurance carrier.
+A: Post-injury neurocognitive assessments are covered by some major insurance plans.
+You will need to contact the individual healthcare provider to verify they accept your insurance carrier.

 Q: WHO SHOULD INTERPRET THE POST-CONCUSSION TEST RESULTS?

-A: Many sports medicine clinicians want to learn to interpret the test results and can be trained through a course offered by ImPACT®.
-NorthShore University HealthSystem is an official Certified ImPACT® Consultation (CIC) testing location.
+any post-concussion ImPACT® testing.
+Physicians can be trained through a course offered by ImPACT® where they to learn to interpret the test results.
+A physician that holds this certification is known as an official Certified ImPACT® Consultant (CIC).
 A CIC is an ImPACT® partner with the education, training, and experience that comes with completing the credentialed ImPACT® Consultant Program.
-To schedule a Post-Concussion test or for assistance finding a CIC testing site near you contact NorthShore University HealthSystem at (847) 503-4361.
+For assistance with finding a CIC testing site near you, please visit https://concussioncareproviders.com.